-Roselle's claim was uncertain, and that delayed Orr and Schreiber's efforts.
+Roselle's claim took a long time to resolve, and that delayed Orr and Schreiber's efforts.
 Stewart and Irvine's proposed development included villa lots along the Bow River, a commercial district, and the offer of lots for churches, a market, a school, and a town hall.
-However, the CPR laid out a new townsite on its own property west of the Elbow in Section 15.
+However, the CPR laid out a new townsite on its own property west of the Elbow in Section 15 on the future site of the downtown core.
 The settlement moved west of the river in early 1884, and Calgary was incorporated as a town later that year.
 It became a city in 1894.

 Though land values east of the Elbow were diminished, the municipal boundaries included Section 14, which contains present-day Inglewood and Ramsay as far south as 17 Avenue SE and as far east as 15 Street SE.
-Orr moved to Calgary when he received patent to his land in 1886, and he promoted industrial and railway development east of the Elbow in his roles as town councillor, mayor, and Calgary Herald publisher.
+Orr moved to Calgary when he received patent to his land in 1886, and he registered a subdivision, Plan A2, in 1887.
+Orr promoted industrial and railway development east of the Elbow in his roles as town councillor, mayor, and Calgary Herald publisher.
 Other prominent Calgarians, including Colonel Walker and rancher-industrialists Patrick Burns (1856-1937) and A.E.
 Cross (1861-1932), influenced the area's development.
 (Burns and Cross were among the Big Four ranchers who offered financial backing for the original Calgary Stampede in 1912.)